metrorailings/OwlBlog/content/posts/postseason-review-texans.md

 ### Does the team feature a reliable field goal kicker?

 Not sure.
 Ka'imi Fairbairn seems given to streaks.
 Not to mention his misses tend to come on the road, which may be an indictment on his composure.
-He's been absolutely perfect the last six weeks though (two of which were on the road), so he's on the right track.
+He's been absolutely perfect the last six games though (two of which were on the road), so he's on the right track.

-I'll give the Texans the benefit of the doubt here.
+I'll give the Texans the benefit of the doubt here and say Fairbairn is reliable enough.

 ***